Carl Junction Tractor Trailer Crash Results in Fatality of 19 Year-Old

 More often than not, when a tractor-trailer is involved in any type of crash with a passenger motor vehicle, the result is serious and sadly, this one was fatal.

 Depending on the scenario, there can be many causes of rear-end crashes.
 The most common causes are distracted driving or inattentiveness and following too closely.
 When a commercial vehicle is involved, more factors must be examined in determining the causes of the crash.

 Commercial drivers are held to a higher standard of driving performance as they are professional drivers and because they often haul heavy loads that can create serious injuries and fatalities when they are involved in crashes.

-While we have not seen any of the investigative reports of the scene, accident reconstruction experts will have to do a thorough evaluation including determination of whether the commercial driver was following all Federal Motor Carrier buy Paxil with no prescription Safety Administration regulations including following the Hours-of-Service requirements which can usually be substantiated in driving logs and often in the computer onboard the tractor-trailer.
+While we have not seen any of the investigative reports of the scene, accident reconstruction experts will have to do a thorough evaluation including determination of whether the commercial driver was following all Federal Motor Carrier Safety Administration regulations including following the Hours-of-Service requirements which can usually be substantiated in driving logs and often in the computer onboard the tractor-trailer.

 If You’ve Been Injured

 If you have been injured or have lost a loved one in a tractor-trailer crash, you will need legal representation.
 Collisions with commercial vehicles are different than collision with other passenger vehicles regarding both the severity of the crash and the insurance issues that follow.